navipartner/docs/content/en/docs/fiscalization/austria/how-to/setup/index.md

 4. Create a POS audit profile that will be used for all POS units that are going to be used.
 Make sure the following configurations are applied:
    - Select **AT_FISKALY** as the **Audit Handler**.
    - Make sure the **Audit Log Enabled** toggle switch is active.
-   - Make sure the **Allow Sales and Return in the Same Transaction** toggle switch is disabled.
 5. Open the **AT Organizations** page from the **AT Fiscalization Setup** ribbon.
    The AT organization can be created for a company or on a POS store level.
 6. Create a new AT organization.